threefoldfoundation/www_threefold_farming/content/page/participate/how_it_works/section3/section3.md

 ---
 id: participate_sec3
-title: Users reserve capacity
+title: ''
 ---

-When users reserve that capacity, they pay you in TFT.
-This is called cultivation.
+Farmers provide capacity in the form of storage, network and compute, that can be used by anyone.